 If you are job seeking in a traditional corporate environment, dress the part.
-Wear a suit and tie or a solid, neutral-colored dress.
-Blazers for everyone.
-If you are interviewing in a creative office environment, you don’t need to be so formal—it could actually work against you—but make sure your clothes always demonstrate respect for the occasion.
+Wear neutral colors and make sure your blazer, shirt, blouse, slacks, or dress are properly fitted.
+If you are interviewing in a creative office environment, you don’t need to be so formal — it could actually work against you — but make sure your clothes always demonstrate respect for the occasion.

 3. Show some personality.

 Even within the confines of formal business attire, it’s possible to tastefully exhibit memorable style — just mind the scale.
 Interesting (but not super bright colored, juvenile, or jokey) details on a watch, small piece of jewelry, scarf, or tie are a chance to quietly and respectfully leave an impression.

 4. Use clothing to demonstrate your ability to handle tasks.